-The Journal of Evidence-Based Dental Practice focuses on periodontal and implant treatmentsOctober 2nd, 2012 in Dentistry /
+The Journal of Evidence-Based Dental Practice focuses on periodontal and implant treatmentsOctober 2, 2012 in Medicine & Health / Dentistry

 What's the latest, research-supported best practice in periodontal care and implant dentistry?
 Dental specialists and generalists alike can read about it in the first of a new series from The Journal of Evidence-Based Dental Practice (JEBDP), the foremost publication of information about evidence-based dental practice.